Mariners cruise past Rangers 10-2 behind three homers

 The Rangers’ only offense was provided by Calhoun, who came into the game with a frigid .103/.156/.138 slash line in 32 plate appearances.
 Calhoun tripled into the right field corner off Dunn, scoring Shin Soo-Choo in the first inning to give the Rangers a quick lead.

-The Mariners answered with an RBI single from Moore in the third inning to tie the game, but Calhoun broke the tie in the bottom half of the inning with a sacrifice fly.
+The Mariners answered with an RBI single from Moore in the third inning to tie the score, but Calhoun broke the tie in the bottom half of the inning with a sacrifice fly.

 Editor’s note: The Times declined to send reporter Ryan Divish to Arlington, Texas for this game because of COVID-19 safety concerns.